Mixing Multifocal Cataract Lenses

 These outcomes still are considered very good, but my vision clearly had declined from the excellent results recorded two years previously.

-Because my vision clarity fluctuates, I thought I had a common cataract surgery complication that causes a "secondary cataract."
-However, both eyes were mostly clear of this type of problem.
+Because the clarity of my vision fluctuates, I thought I might have a delayed cataract surgery complication called posterior capsular opacification (PCO) or "secondary cataract."
+But examination revealed both my eyes were mostly clear of this type of problem.
 My retinas also looked healthy.
-My eye doctor instead suggested that fluctuations could be due to dry eye.

 This makes sense, because I live in one of the driest areas of the United States.
 I also spend many hours in front of the computer, which certainly can contribute to dry eye.